 Ready for an adventure?
 Adirondack Adventure Center in Lake Luzerne, NY, is just a short drive from Lake George.
-They offer thrilling yet kid-friendly activities, they have skilled employees who yield rave reviews, and as of 2020 you can cross riding the rapids off your bucket list.
+They offer thrilling yet kid-friendly activities, they have skilled employees who yield rave reviews, and this is the place where you can cross riding the rapids off your bucket list.
 Scroll to the bottom to see when they're opening for 2023.

 The Addition of Whitewater Rafting & Why It's Personal to the Owner

 "When I decided to open my own business I started with lazy river tubing because access to whitewater was limited," Morton told us, "but my heart was always on the whitewater."
-After he constructed the treetop adventure park in 2017 and saw how many people liked to take advantage of the tubing/treetop combo deal, he made a push to add whitewater rafting and was successful.
-"I'm thrilled to finally be back rafting on the Sacandaga River in 2020 where it all began for me 30 years ago."
+After he constructed the treetop adventure park in 2017 and saw how many people liked to take advantage of the tubing/treetop combo deal, he made a push to add whitewater rafting in 2020 and was successful.

 Take Advantage of Discounts When You Combine Activities